AddressVia Carlo Alberto 13 00185 RomeSee nearby area

 Famous for its brilliant mosaics, this 9th-century church is dedicated to St Praxedes, an early Christian heroine who hid Christians...

 Basilica di Santa Maria Maggiore

-One of Rome's four patriarchal basilicas, Santa Maria was built on the summit of the Esquiline Hill in the 5th century.
-In front of the...
+One of Rome's four patriarchal basilicas, this monumental 5th-century church stands on the summit of the Esquiline Hill, on the spot...

 Museo Nazionale d’Arte Orientale

-This little-known but impressive collection is housed in the 19th-century Palazzo Brancaccio.
-The collection includes 5th-century BC...
+This little-visited but impressive collection is housed in the grandiose 19th-century Palazzo Brancaccio.
+It includes 5th-century-BC...

 When in Rome…do as the Romans do and head to an Irish pub.
 The Druid’s Den attracts a cheerful crowd of young expats and Roman...

 Agata e Romeo